Multiplicative preprojective algebras are 2-Calabi-Yau: Introduction

 An outline of the paper is as follows.
 In Section \ref{s:MPA}, we give elementary background information on multiplicative preprojective algebras and produce an alternative generating set crucial for our approach to the 2-Calabi--Yau property.
 In Section \ref{s: 2CY-property}, we prove the 2-Calabi--Yau property for $\Lambda^{q}(Q)$ assuming the strong free product property.
 In Section \ref{s:formal}, using the strong free product property, we show that the dg multiplicative preprojective algebra has homology $\Lambda^{q}(Q)$, concentrated in degree zero.
 In Section \ref{s:quiver_varieties}, we use the 2-Calabi--Yau property to describe the formal neighborhoods of multiplicative quiver varieties as formal neighborhoods of the zero representation in certain quiver varieties.
 In Section \ref{s:NCCR} we use the 2-Calabi--Yau and prime properties in the cycle case, together with work of Shaw, to show the multiplicative preprojective algebra is a non-commutative resolution over its center.
 In Section \ref{s: free-product}, we prove the strong free product property first for multiplicative preprojective algebras of cycles, then for partial multiplicative preprojective algebras.
 Putting the two together, we deduce the strong free product property for connected quivers containing cycles.
 The key point of the argument, of independent interest, is a construction of bases of these algebras.
 Finally, in Section \ref{s:center}, we establish the prime property of $\Lambda^{q}(Q)$ using our explicit bases.
 We furthermore show that $Z(\Lambda^{q}(Q))=k$ for $Q$ connected and properly containing a cycle.
 This shows that the Calabi--Yau structure in these cases are unique, up to scaling. \\ \\ {\bf Acknowledgements} \\ The first author was supported by the Roth Scholarship through the Department of Mathematics at Imperial College London.
 We thank the Max Planck Institute for Mathematics in Bonn for their support and ideal working conditions.
 We'd like to thank Yank\i \ Lekili for bringing the problem to our attention and discussing the Fukaya category perspective.
-We're grateful to Michael Wemyss for explaining the NCCR perspective.
-Finally, many thanks to Sue Sierra for carefully reading a draft and providing detailed corrections and suggestions.
+We're grateful to Michael Wemyss for explaining the NCCR perspective and to Georgios Dimitroglou Rizell who identified an issue with our definition of dg multiplicative preprojective algebra.
+The anonymous referee caught a few errors and provided useful comments.
+Finally, special thanks to Sue Sierra for carefully reading a draft and providing detailed corrections and suggestions.